atlassian/gostatsd/CLOUDPROVIDERS.md

 There are currently two supported cloud providers:

 * `aws` which retrieves tags from AWS instance tags via AWS API calls.
-* `k8s` which retrieves tags from pod labels and annotations.
+* `k8s` which retrieves tags from kubernetes pod labels and annotations.

 All configuration is in a stanza named after the backend, and takes simple key value pairs.